dcjohnson/dsh/README.md

 There will be a fork instruction that will fork the process; a register called FPID will be updated accordingly.
 As part of the compilation of that background instruction, we will get the following instructions:

 fork
-jumpForked afterForkLabel (This will jump to the label if the PID matches FPID functionCall exit afterFork <some instruction>
+jumpForked afterForkLabel (This will jump to the label if the PID doesn't match the FPID register) functionCall exit afterFork <some instruction>